How to make a home insurance claim?

-No one likes making a claim on their home insurance but it is an option when owning a property to financially protect yourself in case of the unforeseen.
+No one likes making a claim on their home insurance, but it can help you financially if something sudden happens.

 When should you claim on home insurance?